d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

 Byte 0 is least significant byte, and is consumed from hashes first. bit 0 is the least value (1) of byte 0 is the very first bit consumed.
-Otherwise all other operations are on parallel bytes, and endian-ness should not matter; all final entropy reads are done in byte sized units anyhow; so bit order isn't really a consideration.
+Otherwise all other operations are on parallel bytes, and endian-ness should not matter; all final entropy reads are done in byte sized units.

 ## Overview

-Basically, this takes an input, adds one byte to the length, and pads to 8 byte boundary (int64); the length of the pad is stored in the last byte; unused padding bytes will be set to 0.
+Take an input if less than 4096 bytes, add one byte to the length, and pad to 8 byte boundary (int64); the length of the pad is stored in the last byte; unused padding bytes will be set to 0.

-Summary; again
+### Summary; again

    - Simple xor-chains a 256 bit mask computed from the key using KangarooTwelve(K12) over the data.
    - xor 0x55 into first byte, swap byte for some other byte, store that result, use that result to xor on the next byte, repeatedly.